95 pc people don't need BJP: Akhilesh hits back at UP minister | Politics

 ''The BJP minister of Uttar Pradesh said that expensive petrol does not bother the general public because 95 percent of the people do not need petrol.
 Now, even the minister will not need it as the people will make him 'paidal' (out of power).
 The truth is that 95 percent of the people do not need the BJP,'' Yadav said in a tweet in Hindi.

 The SP president also asked, ''Does Thar need diesel?'', referring to the recent Lakhimpur Kheri incident where four farmers were allegedly mowed down by a jeep (Mahindra Thar) driven by BJP workers.
-While talking to reporters in Jalaun when asked about rising prices of petrol and diesel, Tiwari had said, ''Today, only 95 percent people who are running on four-wheelers need petrol.
-There are 95 percent people in society who do not need petrol.'' ''If you compare with per capita income, the prices of petrol and diesel have not increased much.
+While talking to reporters in Jalaun when asked about rising prices of petrol and diesel, Tiwari had said, ''Today, there are just a handful of people who travel in four-wheel vehicles and use petrol.
+At present, 95 percent people don't need petrol.'' ''If you compare with per capita income, the prices of petrol and diesel have not increased much.
 Today, the opposition parties have no issues with them.
 You see data before 2014.
 What is the per capita income after the formation of the Modi and the Adityanath governments?
 Today, per capita income has doubled,'' he had said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)